Jakkarin-Promsee/My-Coding-Journey/README.md

             - Batteries are designed to last for 2-3 months (one wildfire season).

     - ### Challenges Faced
-        - Encountered difficulty in integrating multiple sensors to work together.
+        - **Sensor Integration**: Faced difficulties in integrating multiple sensors to work together seamlessly.
-        - Sending data to the cloud and setting up notifications required advanced knowledge and expertise.
+        - **Cloud and Notifications Setup**: Sending data to the cloud and setting up notifications required advanced technical knowledge and expertise.
-        - Designing the fire shield to fully enclose all parts of the device presented a challenge.
+        - **Fire Shield Design**: Designing the fire shield to fully enclose and protect all parts of the device was a challenging task.

     - ### Product
         <table>